-18. Good friends, in this teaching, from the outset tso-ch’an (sitting meditation)3 is not meditating on the mind nor is it meditating on purity; this is not what we call steadfastness [a persistent state of absorption or mindfulness].
+18. Good friends, in this teaching, from the outset tso-ch’an (sitting meditation)3 is not meditating on the mind nor is it meditating on purity; this is not what we call steadfastness [a persistent state of mindfulness].
 If someone speaks of meditating on the mind, the mind is itself an illusion, and as we come to realize that it is only a phantom we realize that there is nothing to be seen.
-If someone speaks of meditating on purity, that man’s original nature is pure, but because of false thoughts original nature is obscured.
-If you cast out delusions then original nature reveals its purity.
-But if you focus your mind on purity without realizing that your own nature is originally pure, delusions of purity will be produced.
+If someone speaks of meditating on purity, that man’s original nature is pure, but because of false thoughts his original nature is obscured.
+If you cast out delusions then original nature reveals its purity; but if you focus your mind on purity without realizing that your own nature is originally pure, delusions of purity will be produced.
 Since delusion does not exist anywhere, you know that whatever you see is nothing but delusion.

 Purity has no form, but, nonetheless some people try to postulate purity as a form and consider this to be Ch’an practice.
 People who hold this view obstruct their own original nature and end up by being bound by purity [i.e. become judgmental].
 One who practices steadfastness does not see the faults of people anywhere.
 This is the steadfastness of self-nature.
 But the deluded man, even if he doesn’t move his body, will speak of the merits and faults of others the moment he opens his mouth, and will thus behave in opposition to original nature.
 Therefore, meditating on the mind and meditating on purity cause an obstruction to original nature.

 19. Now that we know that this is so, what is it in this teaching that we call tso-ch’an (sitting meditation)?
-In this teaching ‘sitting’ means being free of obstruction everywhere [you happen to be], externally and under all circumstances not to activate thoughts [i.e., ‘sitting’ is not to be taken literally].
-Meditation is to see original nature within and not to become distracted.
+In this teaching ‘sitting’ means being free of obstruction everywhere [you happen to be], externally and under all circumstances not to activate thoughts. [i.e., ‘sitting’ is not to be taken literally] Meditation is to see original nature within and not to become distracted.